mohitjain/mohitjain/_posts/2016-07-11-private-class-methods-in-ruby.md

 description: How to define private class methods in ruby
 ---

-A quick tip to how to difine a class method as private method, I have seen lot of people doing it wrong way.
-Lets take a quick look on how to define a private instance method in ruby
+A quick tip to how to define a class method as a private method, I have seen a lot of people doing it the wrong way.
+Let's take a quick look on how to define a private instance method in Ruby

 {% highlight ruby %}